hamsterjam/harp/luaFunctions.md

 Creates a new Shader.
 The paramaters vertSrc and fragSrc are strings containing the source of the vertex and fragment shaders resepctively.
 Returns a usertype representing the shader.

-`spc SpriteVisualSpec(spr, dx, dy)`

-Returns a usertype representing a VisualSpec for drawing a Sprite spr using the default shader.
-The two numbers dx and dy represent offsets from the position.

-`spec SpriteVisualSpec(shd, spr, dx, dy)`
+`spec SpriteSpec(shd, spr, dx, dy)`

 Returns a usertype representing a VisualSpec for drawing a Sprite spr with Shader shd.
 The two numbers dx and dy represent offsets from the position.
+The first argument may be omited in which case the default Shader will be used.

+`spec RectangleSpec(prim, dx, dy, w, h, lineW, color)`

+Returns a usertype represent a VisualSpec for drawing a rectangle.
+The first argument may be omited in which case the default PrimitiveRenderer will be used

-`spec RectangleVisualSpec(prim, dx, dy, w, h, lineW, color)`
+`spec RoundedRectangleSpec(prim, dx, dy, w, h, r, lineW, color)`

-Returns a usertype represent a VisualSpec for drawing a Rectangle.
+Returns a usertype represent a VisualSpec for drawing a rounded rectangle.
+The first argument may be omited in which case the default PrimitiveRenderer will be used

 Auxillary
 ---------